 Other states have less stringent requirements.
 In Arizona, you’re required to register your vehicle if you're a resident.
 You're considered a resident if you live there for at least seven months.

 Some states may have permits you can get for shorter stays.
 In Arizona, you can get a 30-Day General Use permit.
 This registration may only be issued once per year per vehicle.
 It is given to people who do not meet the requirements for a permanent registration.

 As previously mentioned, the state your car is registered in determines what insurance laws you must follow.
 If your vehicle is registered in Texas, you'll be expected to follow Texas insurance laws.
 Most states require drivers to have insurance from the state in which the car is registered.

-When you register your vehicle in a new state, you'll not only must meet their minimum coverage laws, you'll also have to purchase insurance from a company that is licensed in that state.
+When you register your vehicle in a new state you must meet their minimum coverage laws.
+You'll also have to purchase insurance from a company that is licensed in that state.